Apple CEO Cook opposes Trump, backs 'dreamer' immigrants in Supreme Court

 A Supreme Court decision is due by the end of June, in the thick of next year’s presidential race in which Trump is seeking re-election.
 Democratic presidential candidates including Joe Biden have pledged actions to protect the Dreamers and offer them citizenship.

-Apple’s big tech rival Microsoft Corp has been part of the legal challenge against Trump’s DACA effort from the beginning, expressing similar concerns about how its employees would be affected.
+Apple’s big tech rival Microsoft Corp (MSFT.O) has been part of the legal challenge against Trump’s DACA effort from the beginning, expressing similar concerns about how its employees would be affected.

 Others that have challenged Trump’s action include the University of California, labor unions and various states including California and New York.